South Korea: Sewol ferry emerges from the water 3 years after sinking

 - Efforts to raise it have been underway ever since, amid frequent delays

-(CNN)Three years after a nation watched in horror as a passenger ferry sank off South Korea, the first glimpse of the Sewol appeared above water as recovery crews lifted it from the seabed.
+(CNN)Three years after they watched in horror as a passenger ferry carrying their children sank off the coast of South Korea, parents of the victims watched the vessel return to the surface Thursday.

+"I feel so sorry for my child, thinking how he suffered, I wasn't there to offer him anything," Lim Young-jae, who lost his son in the Sewol ferry disaster, told CNN.

+The Sewol sank on April 16, 2014, killing 304 people -- mostly teens on a school trip.
+Nine bodies are still missing; it is hoped they will be recovered once the vessel is out of the water.

 Engineers worked overnight to lift the 140-meter vessel several feet out of the water Thursday morning.
-Great care has been taken to ensure it did not break apart.
+Great care was taken to ensure it did not break apart.

-More than 300 people -- mostly teens on a school trip -- died when the ferry sank.
-Nine bodies are still missing; it is hoped they will be recovered once the Sewol is out of the water.

 Speaking Thursday, Lee Chul-jo, head of the Sewol salvaging committee, said that 450 people were working on the vessel, including 50 divers.